mcdemarco/the-new-kitchen-cookbook/vegetables/chickpeaFennel.md

-# Chickpea Salad with Fennel, Tomatoes and Olives
+# Chickpea Fennel Salad

-I got this recipe from my sister, who annotated it.
+I got this recipe ("Chickpea Salad with Fennel, Tomatoes and Olives") from my sister, who annotated it.
 Further dialog is from her, with some edits for capitalization and the like.

 ## Dressing